Diamondbacks vs. Mets Player Props Betting Odds

 Alonso Stats

 - Alonso has seven doubles, a triple, 25 home runs, 31 walks and 58 RBI (62 total hits).
-He has swiped three bases.
+He's also stolen three bases.

 Alonso Recent Games